platformxlab/blockflex/README.md

 BlockFlex is our learning-based storage harvesting framework, which can harvest flash-based storage resources at fine-grained granularity in modern clould platforms.

 ## 1. Overview

+This README outlines the contents of the repo and how to reproduce the results from the paper.
+Section 2 outlines the trace analysis for improved storage utilization, section 3 evaluates the predictors of BlockFlex, and section 4 runs BlockFlex itself.
+Note that a functioning open channel SSD is required and users may have to modify the code to call the respective read/write/erase functions of their SSD.

 The following packages are necessary to install before running the following scripts.
-Please check our GitHub repo for the traces, code and scripts https://github.com/breidys2/BlockFlex.

 ```shell
 #Easy command line download of google drive files
 pip3 install gdown